 Paying some extra attention to how you wash your clothes will not only prolong their life, but also help minimize the environmental impact and save our natural resources.
-The washing instructions on the label will give you advise on how to best care for your garment, and here are some other resourceful advice.
+The washing instructions on the label will inform you how to best care for your garment.
+Below you will see some additional useful advice.

 Chunky-knits should be reshaped and dried flat to maintain the original shape, which is why these garments are additionally labelled “Dry flat”.